simonquasar/vipb/README.md

 ## Note

 This tool is designed for "domestic" server protection.
-Please use responsibly and ensure you understand the implications of IP blocking in your environment.
+Please use responsibly and ensure you know the implications of firewalling / IP blocking in your environment.